 Modify this clause as follows (CID#1139, 1141, 1142, 1243, 1898, 1899, 1900, 1901, 2306, 1133, 1143, 1144, 1807)

 …

 When the SISO phase comprises a MIMO BRP TXSS procedure, it includes a setup phase, an Initiator BRP TXSS, a Responder BRP TXSS, and a feedback phase as defined in 10.38.9.5.
-In particular, the BRP frame sent by the initiator during the setup phase to start the SISO phase shall have the BRP-TXSS, TXSS-INITIATOR, and the TXSS-MIMO fields within the EDMG BRP Request element all set to 1.
+In particular, the BRP frame sent by the initiator during the setup phase to start the SISO phase shall have the BRP-TXSS, TXSS-INITIATOR, and the TXSS-MIMO fields within the EDMG BRP Request element (see 9.4.2.255) all set to 1.

-In the BRP frame sent by the initiator during the feedback phase, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the Responder BRP TXSS.
+In the BRP frame sent by the initiator during the feedback phase, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element (see 9.4.2.253) indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the Responder BRP TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates BRP CDOWNs of the packets in which these sectors were received.
-The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-The BRP frame sent by the initiator during the feedback phase shall contain feedback information for more than one sector per TX antenna that were received in the Responder BRP TXSS.
+The SNR subfield in the Channel Measurement Feedback element (see 9.4.2.136) indicates the SNRs with which these sectors were received.
+The BRP frame sent by the initiator during the feedback phase shall contain feedback information for more than one sector per TX DMG antenna that were received in the Responder BRP TXSS.

 In the BRP frame sent by the responder during the feedback phase, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the Initiator BRP TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates BRP CDOWNs of the BRP packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-The BRP frame sent by the responder during the feedback phase shall contain feedback information for more than one sector per TX antenna that were received in the Initiator BRP TXSS.
+The BRP frame sent by the responder during the feedback phase shall contain feedback information for more than one sector per TX DMG antenna that were received in the Initiator BRP TXSS.